 It was cheaper than Hawaii.

 We returned to Paris (after scrimping and saving for two years) in 2014 with our six children in tow.
-We can’t wait to go back in 2016.
+We can’t wait to go back to Europe this spring.

 Yikes!
 That’s a lot.
 No wonder I’m tired.